Public Services – Recycling

 Refuse Residential Pick-Up Schedule

-Starting Oct.
-1, residents and businesses in the City of Lake Worth will have two recycling bins instead of one, as the City restarts its partnership with the Solid Waste Authority of Palm Beach County (SWA).
+On Oct.
+1, 2018 residents and businesses in the City of Lake Worth switched to two recycling bins instead of one, as the City restarted its partnership with the Solid Waste Authority of Palm Beach County (SWA).

-The new partnership will have a big impact on making recycling in the City of Lake Worth more sustainable.
 Lake Worth’s single stream recycling partner had raised the cost of recycling by $90 per ton and regular assessments of single stream recycling showed that over a third of loads were contaminated and unable to be cleanly recycled.
-By re-partnering with the SWA, the City of Lake Worth will see economic savings as well as benefit from the SWA’s Recycling Revenue Share Program.
+By re-partnering with the SWA, the City of Lake Worth saw economic savings as well as benefits from the SWA’s Recycling Revenue Share Program.

 Recycling efforts through the SWA go back into the local community as a Revenue Share.
 Since 2010, local municipalities have shared almost $9.3 million in recycling revenue.
 Lake Worth will now be a part of this program, and benefit from the sale of recyclables.

 The SWA has operated a two-bin recycling system since the late 1980s, keeping paper separated from dirty food and drink containers.
 This ensures that the paper that is recovered is very clean and has a higher value, while wasting as little as possible.

 The City of Lake Worth remains committed to environmentally conscious living.
 An effective recycling program is an important part of that commitment along with our progressive projects such as our Municipal Solar Energy Field, Low Impact LED lighting, and our continued work with the Southeast National Marine Renewable Energy Center on capturing the energy of the Gulf Stream current.
 We look forward to a continued partnership with the Solid Waste Authority of Palm Beach County to provide a more efficient and lower cost recycling program to all residents.